P3lUZa/epycs/readme.txt

                        Epycs - Reverse engineered Skype

                                .:: Readme ::.

 Some restrictions:

-1) Its only work for once message.
+1) It only works for once message.
 After it, you need empty you "%%appdata%%/skype/<skypename>" directory or use another credentials.